2018: Day 80 the one with some soccer practice and Pandora streaming

 Dr. Nels Lindahl

-Written on a ASUS Flip Chromebook C101P using Google Docs
+Written on my Storm Stryker PC and or my ASUS C101P using Google Docs